Casper (film): Development

+Filming

 The film was shot in Camden, Maine.

 Principal photography began on January 27 and ended on June 8, 1994.
 Although some location footage was filmed in Camden, Maine, Whipstaff Manor was largely a studio set.
 Extensive use of computer-generated imagery (CGI) provided by Industrial Light & Magic was used to create the ghosts, and it was the first feature film to have a fully CGI character in a leading role.
+Silberling would stage the live-action portion of the shots and would then run through them with lead animator Phil Nibbelink, who had worked with Spielberg through Amblimation, and would use an Amiga computer system to compose something similar to a pencil test which would then be uploaded over the live-action footage upon both Silberling and Nibbelink's satisfaction.
+Silberling compared the program to being a fancier version of MacDraw.
 One 90-second scene with Casper and Ricci took eight months to create.
 In the mirror scene, Dr. Harvey was also supposed to transform into Spielberg.
 According to director Silberling, the cameo was filmed, but was cut for pacing reasons.
 Spielberg was relieved, feeling that he is not much of an actor himself and was nervous in front of the camera.

 Two people have claimed to be the character Casper's sole creator, Seymour Reit and Joe Oriolo, but neither had retained any rights to the character, and Oriolo died years before production on the film began.
 However, the filmmakers gave Reit a substantial honorarium.